oswinrodrigues/tdd-cpp/notes/chapter-02.md

 - Some tests don't care about absolute values, just relative.
 Remember, tests validate behaviour not values.
     - e.g. checking that two differnet inputs result in the same output.
 Don't care what that output itself is.

-## Tips
+## Implicit Specs

-- When to stop writing test cases for the same behaviour?
-    - Remember: we are test-driving, not testing.
-    - "Testing" is concerned with exhaustively covering the specification.
-    - "Test-driving" drives design and implementation.
-In TDD, we write tests just to specify or describe _the next_ behaviour needed.
-    - If the logic won't change anymore, can stop writing tests for that particular behaviour.
-- If we write only the minimal code to satisfy the spec-ed logic, when to consider unspecified behaviours e.g. unexpected inputs?
+- If we write only minimal code to satisfy the spec-ed logic, when to consider unspecified behaviours e.g. unexpected inputs?
     - Good TDD that produces robust software will think about critical concerns beyond the explicit, limited specs.
     - But don't have to fix it right then and there.
 Can make a note in the 'test list'.
     - Or can pause and handle it right away, but in a separate TDD cycle, with a separate test.